fafonse/CSVault/MATH2050/Linear Regression.md

 #### Linearity

 Linearity assumes that the error is linear and doesn't curve when plotted.
-You can check this with the same residual scatter plot as homoscedasticity.
+You can check this with the same [[Residuals|residual]] scatter plot as homoscedasticity.

 ![[Pasted image 20251108152738.png]]`